2025-12-11 Vital Pathways: Advancing Physical Therapy in Cardiovascular & Pulmonary Specialty

 Rajashree Mondkar, MS, PT, CCS

-Rajashree Mondkar, MS, PT, CCS is a physical therapist with over 38 years of experience in acute and critical care in the U.S., U.K., India, and Qatar.
-She is currently a Rehab Education Specialist in critical care, as well as a Program Coordinator for the Acute Care Residency, at Houston Methodist Hospital.
-Rajashree earned a Bachelor of Science (Physiotherapy) and Master of Science (Physiotherapy – Cardiovascular & Pulmonary) at the University of Bombay, India, and has been a Board-Certified Cardiovascular and Pulmonary Clinical Specialist since 1994.
-Rajashree also has additional experience practicing in Saudi Arabia and volunteering in Ukraine.
+Rajashree Mondkar, PT, MSPT, CCS, is a physical therapist with over 40 years of experience in acute and critical care in the U.S., U.K., India, and Qatar.
+She is currently a Rehab Education Specialist in critical care, as well as a Program Coordinator for the Acute Care and Neurology Residency at Houston Methodist Hospital.

 Leslie Ayres